mhenr18/mhenr.com/_posts/2013-10-9-d-style-unit-testing-in-cpp.md

 errors as they're local to a single compilation unit.

-However, the real fun happens when UNIT\_TESTS *is* defined (whether it's by passing -DUNIT\_TESTS as a compiler option or just by uncommenting the `#define UNIT_TESTS` line in testing.h).
+However, the real fun happens when UNIT\_TESTS *is* defined (whether it's by passing -DUNIT\_TESTS as a compiler option or just by uncommenting the `#define UNIT_TESTS` line in unittest.h).
 In C++, the constructors of global variables are called before main().
 When UNIT_TESTS is defined, the `unittest` macro takes advantage of this and expands into a structure declaration, the declaration of an instance of that struct as a global variable,